Candida Martinelli's Italophile Site

 Ancient Rome

-3 Ancient Italian Cookbooks
+4 Medieval Italian Cookbooks

 The Adventures of Pinocchio by Collodi

 This is an English translation of the original Italian, 321 pages long.
 I've illustrated it with images relating to the text.
-You can read three chapters as pages of this site.
+It is a large file, but well worth the wait.

 I've formatted the pages so they fit on the Reader screen (landscape format), and have made the text large enough to read easily without needing to enlarge the page.